 Please note that if you are licensed in multiple states including any of the following: Georgia, Nebraska, Nevada, Pennsylvania, Puerto Rico, Tennessee, and/or Utah, and you need credits reported to multiple states, there may be additional reporting fees required.
 If you purchase a state-specific bundle/subscription, that state's reporting fees are included in the price you paid.
 However, if you purchase a state-specific bundle/subscription and need credits reported to an additional state that has reporting fees, you will need to pay the additional state's reporting fees.
 For example, if you need credits from an Oregon Bundle to be reported to both OSB and Utah MCLE, you will need to pay the Utah reporting fee(s) to have your attendance reported to Utah MCLE.

 Each month, we contact attorneys who have listed multiple states in their profile and have completed courses that are approved in multiple states if there is a reporting fee required.
 However, you can also contact us at firstname.lastname@example.org or call 888-397-6399 if you wish to pay for the reporting fees in advance, or if you have any questions.

 Back to Top

-For North Carolina and Georgia, your attendance will be reported for all approved courses.
+For North Carolina, your attendance will be reported for all approved courses.
 However, North Carolina attorneys will receive a bill from the North Carolina State Bar for attendance fees for out-of-state courses after you return your annual report forms each year.
-Georgia attorneys will have to pay the State Bar of Georgia directly for out-of-state course regulation fees.